PASTAplus/metapype-eml/README.md

 A metadata standard compliance rule is a codified set of constraints that follow the same (or similar) constraints that are declared within the corresponding metadata standard.
-In Metapype for EML, these rules are written in accordance with the rank of the element definition as declared in the EML XML schema.
+In Metapype for EML, these rules are written in accordance with the element definition as declared in the EML XML schema.
 Each rule supports the presence of XML attributes, content, and if a "complex" XML element, the sequence or choice of descendant elements, including descendant cardinality (descendant elements are represented as children in the metadata content model).
 Rules do not support all XML schema constructs (e.g., groups or all).

-Rules are broken into three parts: 1) zero or more rank specific rules (such as a datatype constraint) or a context sensitive rule (such as allowing only an enumerated set of choices); 2) an ordered list of allowable children and their corresponding cardinality; and 3) an unordered list of allowable attributes and
+Rules are broken into three parts: 1) zero or more node specific rules (such as a datatype constraint) or a context sensitive rule (such as allowing only an enumerated set of choices); 2) an ordered list of allowable children and their corresponding cardinality; and 3) an unordered list of allowable attributes and